Stichting-CROW/deelfietsdashboard/hr-dataspec/docs/specs.md

 In the past CROW Dashboard supported the GBFS and TOMP APIs.
 As these standards are designed for traveler information and not for regulatory purposes, since 2022 MDS is required.

-MDS is a grown up standard up that is widely applied in Europe and the USA and therefor a future proof data exchange format to support municipalities with regulating and monitoring shared mobility operations.
+MDS is a mature standard up that is widely applied across Europe and North America, and therefore a future proof data exchange standard to support municipalities with regulating and monitoring shared mobility operations.

 ### GBFS (customized) (deprecated)